-6. Artemi Panarin – Chicago Blackhawks – 2015-16
+7. Artemi Panarin – Chicago Blackhawks – 2015-16

-Still, Panarin was outstanding, collecting 30 goals and 77 points before adding seven points in seven postseason contests.
+Still, Panarin was outstanding, collecting 30 goals and 77 points in 80 games.
 That same season, Conor McDavid finished third after scoring 48 points in just 45 games and likely would’ve taken the award home if not for suffering an injury.

-5. Steve Mason – Columbus Blue Jackets – 2008-09
+6. Steve Mason – Columbus Blue Jackets – 2008-09

 4. Mathew Barzal – New York Islanders – 2017-18

 Mathew Barzal had two games of NHL action prior to his first full season with the New York Islanders, and he was held without a point in those contests.
 However, the following season the 20-year-old center put the league on notice by running away with the rookie scoring race, totaling 22 goals and 85 points, beating the second-leading scorer, Clayton Keller, by 20 points.
 Not only this, but Barzal was the first rookie to surpass the 80-point mark since Evgeni Malkin back in the 2006-07 season.

 3. Auston Matthews – Toronto Maple Leafs – 2016-17